garniergere/gMetapop/7-Plotting.R.scripts/R.custom.plot.script.list.md

-# R script list for custom plots of the tutorials:
+# R script list for custom plots (as described in the Chapter V tutorials) :